Senior School SSDA

 How is Newington College consulting the community?

-Newington College is holding two webinars to provide information and hear feedback on the proposed Masterplan.
+Newington College held two webinars to provide information and hear feedback on the proposed Masterplan.

 The material from that webinar is available to be viewed here.

-We will hold a second webinar on Wednesday 2 April from 6.30pm – 8pm.
-At this webinar, we will update the community on the outcome of the consultation process, and the State Design Review Panel, and we will highlight how feedback has been reflected in the proposed Masterplan.
+We held a second webinar on Wednesday 2 April from 6.30pm – 8.00pm.
+At this webinar, we provided an update on the main themes of the consultation process, and the most recent State Design Review Panel meeting.
+We also highlighted how feedback has been reflected in the proposed Masterplan, with a focus on traffic management.

 The SIA will guide the final design of the upgrades.
-Share your thoughts on potential social impacts and benefits by clicking here and completing a short survey, which will remain open until Friday 28 March 2025.
+The survey period regarding potential social impacts and benefits closed Friday 28 March 2025.

 Questions and enquiries